AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 **Image** - ![](images/Image_icon.svg)

 Inserts an image at the current or next valid location.
-Select the Image icon to open the Insert Image dialog box and then search and select the image you want to insert.
+Select the Image icon to open the Insert Image dialog and then search and select the image you want to insert.

 >[!NOTE]
 >